galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 ![Sequence length distribution](../../images/quality-control/sequence_length_distribution-before.png "Sequence length distribution")

 Some high-throughput sequencers generate sequence fragments of uniform length, but others can contain reads of widely varying lengths.
-Even within uniform length libraries some pipelines will trim sequences to remove poor quality base calls from the end or the first $n$ bases if they match the first $n$ bases of the adapter up to 90% (by default), with sometimes $n = 1$.
+Even within uniform length libraries some pipelines will trim sequences to remove poor quality base calls from the end or the first $$n$$ bases if they match the first $$n$$ bases of the adapter up to 90% (by default), with sometimes $$n = 1$$.

 ## Sequence Duplication Levels